Kieron Pollard: 2013

-Pollard started the season strongly with a stellar knock of 57*off 38 balls with 5 sixes when Mumbai had lost early wickets and in the 2nd innings he picked up 1 wicket and a superb catch of MS Dhoni ensured Mumbai Indians victory.
+Pollard started the season strongly with a stellar knock of 57* off 38 balls with 5 sixes when Mumbai had lost early wickets and in the 2nd innings he picked up 1 wicket and a superb catch by MS Dhoni ensured Mumbai Indians victory.
 He was adjudged MOTM for his all round performance.

-Against the Royal Challengers Bangalore he propelled Mumbai to a competitive score with a 16 ball-34.
+Against Royal Challengers Bangalore he propelled Mumbai to a competitive score with a 16 ball-34.

-Arguably one of Pollards best performances came against the Sunsrisers Hyderabad.
-With over 60 odd runs to chase in 4 overs pollard joined skipper Rohit Sharma and lit the Wankhede up with a splendid 66* off 27 balls.
+Arguably one of Pollard's best performances came against Sunsrisers Hyderabad.
+With over 60-odd runs to chase in 4 overs, Pollard joined skipper Rohit Sharma and lit the Wankhede up with a splendid 66* off 27 balls.
 He hit 6 sixes in a span of 7 balls and led Mumbai to an emphatic victory.

-Pollard saved his best performance for the Final against Chennai.
+Pollard saved his best performance for the final against Chennai.
 With Mumbai reeling at 52–4 Pollard fought back with a 60* off 32 balls to lead Mumbai to a competitive score of 148.
-In the 2nd innings he picked 1 wicket and Mumbai won their 1st IPL Title.
+In the 2nd innings he picked 1 wicket and Mumbai won their 1st IPL title.